Key Learning Points

 However, Egyptian and subsequent Greek records go back much further.
 They describe its use over 3500 years ago to extract offending matter, probably at infected wound sites.
 But later it was used for much more than this, bleeding and draining then being important forms of therapy.

 For example, many homes in Greece and Turkey keep a set with their first aid kit.
-However, its use has declined in the 20th Century, probably because doctors became more dependent on, and recommended, antibiotics and other drugs to reduce fevers.
+However, its use declined in the 20th Century, probably because doctors became more dependent on, and recommended, antibiotics and other drugs to reduce fevers.

 Given the psychological power we invest in our doctors, ‘Just take a pill and feel better’ presumably persuaded people to abandon old ways.